rmflight/go_onmf/README.md

                        use.names = FALSE)
 ```

-And then query `org.Hs.eg.db` for the annotations as well.
+And then query `org.Hs.eg.db` for the gene-annotations as well.

 ```r